Q. Does the Civil Practice Act apply to cases tried in the Business

 A. No.

-time for Business Court cases, your case is assured to receive the
+specifically for Business Case Division cases, your case is assured to receive the timely attention that it needs.

 orders or exercise other powers in equity?